Plant Breeders’ Rights

-Plant Breeders’ rights are a form of intellectual property rights which allow plant breeders to protect their plant varieties.
-To be eligible for Plant Breeders’ rights, a variety must be new, distinct, uniform and stable.
+Plant Breeders’ rights (also known as Plant Variety rights) are a form of intellectual property rights which allow plant breeders to protect their plant varieties.
+To be eligible for Plant Breeders’ rights in Canada, a variety must be new, distinct, uniform and stable.
 Once granted, the breeder gets exclusive rights to the propagating material of their variety for a period of 25 years for tree or vine varieties, and 20 years for all other varieties.
 These exclusive rights include the right to sell, produce and reproduce, import and export propagating material of the variety as well as the right to authorize others to do the same.